 FNS aims to contribute to standardization through a dedicated work package within programme line 4 on Standardization and International collaboration.
 In addition, it also aims to contribute to several existing open-source initiatives.
 The overall project aims to achieve work within the TRL range of 2 - 6.

-Using the categorization described in the introduction, we see the Future Network Services programme covering the following main topics.
+Using the categorization described in the introduction, we see the Future Network Services programme covering the main topics listed in Table 8.

 Торіс Relative Importance

 5G evolution R&I -

 System network architecture and Control

 Edge and Ubiquitous computing

 Radio technology and Signal processing

 Optical networks -

 Network and Service security

+Non-terrestrial networks

+Special purpose networks/sub-networks

+Opportunities for devices and components (only on the network side)

+Micro-electronics

+Experimental infrastructure

+Trials and pilots with verticals

+Human capital

+Policy aspects

-Table 5: Topics covered in the Dutch national initiative
+Table 8: Topics covered in the Dutch national initiative